High Street is one of Melbourne's premier retail, lifestyle, wellness, and fashion destinations.

 |

-Data sourcing: Pedestrian activity data current as of 2 April 2025.
+Data sourcing: Pedestrian activity data taken from Summer Snapshot due to hardware changes.
 Source: City of Stonnington Pedestrian counters.
-Spend data current as of 20 April 2025 and is subject to revisions.
+Spend data current as of 20 October 2025 and is subject to revisions.
 Sourced from banking transaction data.
-Vacancy data current as of January 2025.
+Vacancy data current as of July 2025.
 Source: Vacancy Review, prepared by E3 valuations and commissioned by City of Stonnington.

 Previous Snapshots